Teaching loose leash walking (teaching your dog not to pull)

 3. Time to go out and work some more.
 Start in a quiet place without many distractions.
 Use the same equipment as stated above, special treats, 4-6 ft. leash, treat pouch, and clicker if you are cognizant of proper clicker use.
 Start out by trying to reward your dog for the leash being loose, always try to catch your dog doing something right and reward it lavishly and often.
 At this time your dog might start pulling as you are outside and that is a whole lot more interesting than your home or garage.
 As soon as your dog pulls (now the leash is like uncooked spaghetti), you can apply one of the following three solutions.
 Work with these solutions, trying them one at a time, to see which one works best for you and your dog.
 You can also alternate solutions, depending on the situation.

 Solution A for loose leash walking: As soon as that leash becomes taut (and I do mean "as soon as", don't allow yourself to be dragged one single step).
 You are going to STOP WALKING.
 This method is often referred to as "be a tree".
 So when your dog starts to pull, you immediately and abruptly stop and become an immovable object, "be a tree".
 Wait quietly until your dog realizes his pulling cannot move you, and he notices the walk has halted.
-When the dog slackens the leash by coming back near you, or if they turn to look at you (but the leash must be slack, remember) praise, walk, and reward.
+Make some kissy or other interesting sounds to get him back to you.
+When the dog slackens the leash by coming back near you, or if they turn to look at you (but the leash must be slack, remember) click, reward, and walk continues.
 Continue this method with consistency, don't get frustrated and give up, this takes time.
 Engaging your dog with some silly banter ,"Hi baby, are we having fun yet?"," What a pretty pup you are", will help him to look at you more often, and keep him interested in you, (instead of his surroundings).
 This gives you more opportunity to reward him and catch him doing something right.
 If he starts to pull at any time during your banter, please zip those lips or he will think he is being praised for pulling.

-Solution C for loose leash walking: Dog is pulling, leash taut, immediately make an about face turn and walk the other way.
-Do not jerk on the leash at all, simply about turn in the direction away from the dog (so you don't bump into him or the leash), and continue walking.
+Solution C for loose leash walking: Dog is pulling, leash taut, immediately make an about face turn and begin walking the other way.
+Engage your dog with kissy sounds, and get him to come back to you.
+Do not jerk on the leash at all, or drag him, simply about turn in the direction away from the dog (so you don't bump into him or the leash).
 At this point he will not be pulling, so praise, click, reward, while moving.
 Practice, practice, practice.
 Be consistent, and engage your dog.